You’ve decided it’s time to say goodbye to your old kitchen, well done!

 Your Kitchen is Delivered and Installed

-This can happen in as little as two weeks from order, or a time that suits your busy schedule.
+This can happen in as little as few weeks from order, or a time that suits your busy schedule.

 The delivery team will call prior to delivery to give you a widow time for delivery.

 They will need to stack to pre-assembled cabinets, doors, panels and benchtops in an area out of the weather, preferable inside near the kitchen space.